Gunning–Purves Building

-The Gunning–Purves Building is located in Friendship, Wisconsin.
+The Gunning–Purves Building is located in Friendship, Wisconsin, United States.
 It was added to the National Register of Historic Places in 2015.

 History

 Constructed in 1904, the building has housed several commercial businesses.
 Among its features is pressed metal provided by George L. Mesker & Co. on both the interior and exterior.
 The building was purchased by the historical society of Adams County, Wisconsin 2011 and became the 'Adams County Heritage Center'.